Nicholas Lavender

 Sir Nicholas Lavender, styled The Honourable Mr Justice Lavender (born 7 August 1964), is a Justice of the High Court of England and Wales.

 Education

 Born at Barnsley in Yorkshire, Lavender was educated at Queen Elizabeth Grammar School, Wakefield, before going up to read Law at Corpus Christi College, Cambridge, graduating in 1987 as BA (proceeding MA).
 He then pursued further studies in jurisprudence at Oriel College, Oxford, taking a BCL.

 Career

 Lavender was called to the Bar at the Inner Temple in 1986 and practised as a barrister in commercial law from Serle Court Chambers, taking silk in 2008.
 He served as a Recorder 2010–16, Deputy High Court Judge 2013–16, then Chairman of the Bar Council 2014–15.

 Appointed a High Court Judge and assigned to the Queen's (now King's) Bench Division on 3 October 2016, Lavender was appointed a Knight Bachelor.
 He was Presiding Judge for the North Eastern Circuit 2019–2022.

+On 3 October 2025, Sir Lavender was appointed President of the Immigration and Asylum Chamber in the Upper Tribunal.